-First Offense: Principal/Student conference, detention, inschool suspension, or 1 - 180 days out-of-school suspension.
-Subsequent In-school suspension, 1 - 180 days out-of-school Offense: suspension, or expulsion.
+First Offense: Principal/Student conference, detention, in- school suspension, or $1 - 180$ days out-of- school suspension.
+Subsequent In-school suspension, $1 - 180$ days out-of- Offense: school suspension, or expulsion.

 Gambling - Betting on an uncertain outcome, regardless of stakes; engaging in any game of chance or activity in which something of real or symbolic value may be won or lost.
 Gambling includes, but is not limited to, betting on outcome of activities, assignments, contest and games.